 This teaching of dependent origination resonates with all three positions examined in this essay, yet is reducible to none of them.

 Strömme’s consciousness-field hypothesis holds: “The separation of individuals is an illusion; everything exists as relations within the universal field.”
-This resonates with śūnyatā (emptiness) derived from dependent origination — the teaching that all things lack svabhāva (an independent, inherent essence).
-Strömme herself references Buddhist emptiness, yet interestingly, she does not fully develop its implications.
+This resonates with śūnyatā derived from dependent origination.
+Strömme herself references Buddhist emptiness; yet by re-reading it as “universal consciousness as a new substance,” she retreats from Nāgārjuna’s thoroughgoing self-application.

-The Buddha, when confronted with metaphysical binary oppositions such as “Is the world eternal or non-eternal?” and “Is the self identical with the body or separate from it?”, adopted the stance of avyākata (the unanswered) — he declined to answer.
-This is not indifference or agnosticism.
-It is an active refusal on the grounds that the very framing of the question is mistaken.
+Confronted with binary metaphysical questions — “Is the world eternal or non-eternal?”
+“Is the self identical with the body or different from it?” — the Buddha adopted the stance of avyākata, the unanswered.
+This is not indifference or agnosticism but an active refusal: the very framing of the question is mistaken.

-Inheriting Miura’s Legacy
+4.7 Inheriting Miura’s Legacy

 What Miura devoted his life to pursuing was the apprehension of the world not as fixed but in motion, change, and development — grasping “things” not as fixed substances but dynamically, within “relations.”
 That is the quintessence of dialectics.